knative/eventing/docs/planning/sprintplanning.md

 ## Organizing with Github Milestone

-- A new milestone is created in Github for each 6 weeks release cycle.
+- A new milestone is created in Github for each 3 months release cycle.
 - All features and bugs that are planned for the release cycle are assigned to the milestone for tracking the progress of the release.